projectcontour/contour/design/ingress-status-loadbalancer.md

 This is for several reasons.

 - The hard coded address model implies either the cluster is running on prem, or using host networking.
-- The hard coded IP model requires the administator to know the IP addresses of the _envoy_ service (not the contour service) which may change over time.
+- The hard coded IP model requires the administrator to know the IP addresses of the _envoy_ service (not the contour service) which may change over time.

 The configuration will likely go into Contour's configuration file.